Pupil Premium Policy

 We will ensure that:

-We use research (Such as the Sutton Trust Toolkit and Education Endowment Fund) to support us in determining the strategies that will be most effective
+- We use research (Such as that completed by the Education Endowment Foundation) to support us in determining the strategies that will be most effective

 Identification of Pupils